Job

 Editing

-Verbrugge is associate editor of the Journal of Logic, Language and Information (JoLLI), and member of the editorial board of Computability, the Journal of Philosophical Logic, the Review of Symbolic Logic, and the Journal of Reasoning-based Intelligent Systems.
-She has been co-editor of five books and several special issues of journals, for example, on the theme “Logic and Cognition” for the JoLLI.
+Verbrugge is associate editor of the Journal of Logic, Language and Information (JoLLI), and member of the editorial board of Computability, the Journal of Reasoning-based Intelligent Systems, and Theoria.
+She has been co-editor of six books and several special issues of journals, for example, on the theme “Logic and Cognition” for the JoLLI and on the theme “Lying in logic, language and cognition” for Topics in Cognitive Science.

 Awards

 In 2008, Verbrugge was awarded an NWO Vici grant in the innovational research incentives scheme for her five year, multi-person research project “Cognitive systems in interaction: Logical and computational models of higher-order social cognition” (2009-2014).
 In 2009, she received an NWO Aspasia grant.
 Also in 2009, she was awarded the Faculty Award for “Best Educator” of the Faculty of Mathematics and Natural Sciences of the University of Groningen, which employs around 300 lecturers.
 In 2013, her paper with Nils Bulling and Sujata Ghosh,“Reaching your goals without spilling the beans: Boolean secrecy games”, won the Best Paper Prize at the 16th International Conference on Principles and Practice of Multi-Agent Systems.
 Since 2016, Rineke Verbrugge has been an elected member of the Koninklijke Hollandsche Maatschappij der Wetenschappen (Royal Holland Society of Sciences and Humanities, KHMW).
+Since 2021, Verbrugge is an elected member of the KNAW (Koninklijke Nederlandse Akademie van Wetenschappen / Royal Netherlands Academy of Arts and Sciences).

 Lies, lies, lies

-Rineke Verbrugge 2023
+Rineke Verbrugge 2024